 - 4 medium potatoes, boiled or baked until tender

 - Roast beets at 375°F until fork-tender.
-Remove from oven and allow to cool until you can handle them.
-Peel the beets and then chop them finely.
-Add to a large bowl or pot.
+Remove from oven and cool until able to be handled.
+Peel beets; chop finely.
+Add to a large bowl.

 - Pour kefir over the vegetables and season with salt and pepper to taste.

-- If you would like a thinner soup, add water, up to one quart, and adjust seasoning as necessary.
-If you would like a thicker soup, add a couple of tablespoons of sour cream and mix well.
+- For a thinner soup, add water, up to one quart, and adjust seasoning as necessary.
+For a thicker soup, add 1-2 tablespoons sour cream and mix well.

-- Allow to chill for at least 20 minutes before serving.
-To serve, either dice the potatoes and add them to the soup or serve one potato each alongside a bowl of soup for diners to add to the soup as they wish.
+- Chill at least 20 minutes before serving.
+To serve, either dice the potatoes and add them to the soup or serve on the side.